gofair-foundation/controlled-vocabulary-template/README.md

 # Publishing Your Own Controlled Vocabulary
 1. Create your vocabulary on Google Sheets.
+Please check out the [M4Mvocab - Wiki](https://github.com/gofair-foundation/M4Mvocab-Training/wiki) page for more information on how to build your vocabulary.
+The Wiki is accessible to those who have attended GFF training.

 2. Create an Ubuntu virtual machine to host your Skosmos server.
 You can follow one of these tutorials: [Google Cloud](https://cloud.google.com/compute/docs/instances/create-start-instance), [Amazon Web Services](https://aws.amazon.com/getting-started/launch-a-virtual-machine-B-0/), [Microsoft Azure](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).